datasciencecampus/somalia_census_support_public_application/README.md

       ```
       pre-commit install
       ```
-Once pre-commits are activated, whenever you commit to this repository these will be excuted.
+Once pre-commits are activated, whenever you commit to this repository a series of checks will be excuted.
 The pre-commits include checking for security keys, large files, unresolved merge conflict headers and will also automatically format the code to an agreed standard.
 The use of active pre-commits are highly encouraged when working with this codebase.

-*NOTE:* Pre-commit hooks will often automatically make modifications to the files you are attempting to commit.
-When this happens, the commit will not have been confirmed.
-You will be required to perform a `git add` and then redo the `git commit` in order to proceed.
+*NOTE:* When a pre-commit hook fails, it will often automatically make modifications to the files you are attempting to commit.
+However, the pre-commit set-up will not be able to correct all errors itself, so take note of any flagged issues and resolve these manually.
+In either event, the commit will not yet have been confirmed.
+You will be required to perform a `git add` and then redo the `git commit` in order to proceed (such as pushing to origin).

 ## Project structure tree
 Successful running of the scripts assumes a certain structure in how where data and other auxiliary inputs need to be located.